 A shy student trying to reach his family in Ohio, a gun-toting tough guy trying to find the last Twinkie, and a pair of sisters trying to get to an amusement park join forces to travel across a zombie-filled America.

-With much of the world's population now an undead horde, R is a young and introspective zombie.
+With much of the world's population now an undead horde, R is a young and oddly introspective zombie.
 While fighting with and feeding on a human scavenger party, R meets Julie and feels an urge to protect her.
 What happens next is the beginning of a strangely warm relationship that allows R to begin regaining his humanity.
 As this change spreads through the local undead population like a virus, Julie and R eventually have to face a larger issue when the very nature of their friendship is challenged.
-Caught between the paranoid human forces and the ferocious "Bonies", zombies who are a mutual threat, R and Julie must find a way common bond bridge the differences each sides must overcome so that they all fight for a better world no one thought possible.
+Caught between the paranoid human forces and the ferocious "Bonies", zombies who are a mutual threat, R and Julie must find a way to bridge the differences of each side to fight for a better world no one thought possible.
 Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 166 of 218 people found this review helpful.